Become a school speaker

 What happens at the training workshops?

 At the speakers’ workshops, delegates receive instruction and discuss issues relating to speaking in schools.
 Depending on the type of workshop, delegates are required to give a short two-minute talk, give a short practice cookery demonstration with a partner, or demonstrate a primary age activity to the group.
 Delegates are assessed during the day and are informed as to whether or not they have passed a few days after the workshop.
-Following the workshop, most delegates will undergo a period of in-service training which involves observing an experienced speaker and then being observed giving a talk to a class, which is assessed.

 Are training workshops free?